andydunstall/piko/docs/manage/kubernetes.md

 ## Ports

-The proxy port accepts connections from downstream clients.
+The proxy port accepts connections from proxy clients.
 It only supports HTTP and defaults to port `8000`.

 The upstream port accepts connections from upstream listeners via